Algebraic Theory of Quantum Synchronization and Limit Cycles under Dissipation: Introduction to Quantum Synchronization

 In order to develop an algebraic theory of quantum synchronization, we will in Sec. \ref{sec:purelyimaginary_defi} first develop a complete algebraic theory of the purely imaginary eigenvalues of quantum Liouvillians and their corresponding \emph{oscillating eigenmodes} that we relate to limit cycles.
 This theory will be closely related to dynamical symmetries \cite{Buca_2019}, thus demonstrating their importance for understanding long-time non-stationarity in open quantum systems.
 Previous works on Liouvillian eigenvalues have been based on finding the support of the stationary subspaces or diagonalizing the Hamiltonian \cite{BN,Albert_2016,Viola1,Viola2}.
-However, in the case of many-body systems both of these calculations are generally impossible except in very specific cases.
-Indeed even when the stationary state can be found analytically diagonalizing it, as is required to find its support, is still an open problem \cite{IlievskiPhD}.
-Therefore, our criteria, which are based purely on the symmetry structures within the Liouvillian, are easier to work with for a many-body quantum system and can further be used to find systems that present persistent oscillations and limit cycles, an absence of relaxation and synchronization.
+However, in the case of many-body systems, both of these calculations are generally impossible except in very specific cases.
+Although in some cases analytic tools can be used to find non-equilibrium steady states, it remains an open problem to efficiently find the support of a generic stationary state \cite{IlievskiPhD}.
+Therefore, our criteria, based purely on the symmetry structures within the Liouvillian, are easier to work with for a many-body quantum system and can further be used to find systems that present persistent oscillations and limit cycles, an absence of relaxation and synchronization.
 Additionally, being necessary, our conditions can also be used to prove the absence of such phenomena.
-The results of this section, which completely characterise all possible purely imaginary eigenvalues of quantum Liouvillians, are far more wide-reaching than just quantum synchronization.
-In particular, they are also directly relevant for dissipative time crystals \cite{Booker_2020} and more generally any study which is concerned with long-time non-stationarity in an open system.
+The results of this section, which completely characterize all possible purely imaginary eigenvalues of quantum Liouvillians, are far more wide-reaching than just quantum synchronization.
+In particular, they are also directly relevant for dissipative time crystals \cite{Booker_2020} and, more generally, any study which is concerned with long-time non-stationarity in an open system.